pgrunde/CanvasTutorial/README.md

 ## Bezier Curve

 A single control point is alright.
 Pretty cool I guess.
 Two is where it is at, and that is precisely what `bezierCurveTo` takes- [two control point coordinates and an ending point](http://www.html5canvastutorials.com/demos/tutorials/html5-canvas-bezier-curves/html5-canvas-bezier-curves-diagram.png).
 This enables more nuanced curves with bubbles and contractions all over.
+Try to use two bezier curves to create a familiar shape, like a tooth or an eye or a ping pong paddle.

 ```
 var contextX = 240;